CamCove-Crichton/newborn-photography/README.md

 - Updated the Todo model to add a Slug Field to assist with unique URLs for each todo item created
 - added the Todo model to the list of imports in the admin file to be able to view it within the Admin panel
 - Made migrations and migrated the models to update the database
+- Updated some of the field in the models to ensure certain fields are marked are required and cannot be empty programatically
+- Imported the Personal Info model into the Admin file and registered it to display in the Django admin panel

 ### Wireframes & Database Designs